Your pension counts as taxable income, which means that if you receive more than a certain amount per year you will be due to pay income tax.

 Do I have to pay tax on my pension?

+Your pension is part of your total taxable income calculation.
+You pay tax on any income that is more thanyour Personal Allowance amount.
 If you are required to pay tax on your pension, it will usually be taken at the source through the PAYE scheme.
-Your pension payer will pay a percentage of the amount directly to HMRC.
+Your pension provider will pay a percentage of the amount directly to HMRC.
 If tax is also due on your state pension, this will be removed from your other pension or annuity payments.
 In this case you will still receive the full state pension, but you will pay more tax on your other pension(s).

 If you think that your pension payments will take you over your personal allowance, you should register to complete a Self-Assessment tax return.
 It is important that you do this, because if you do not pay enough tax you may face a tax bill, possibly including penalties.